YBell Fitness Wins 2021 Women's Health Fitness Award

 And we’re excited to share that the ultra-popular YBell Neo will be joined in 2021 by the YBell Arc Series, with weights lighter than the Neo Series, as well as the YBell Pro Series with heavier weights.

-As our U.S. headquarters celebrates an incredibly successful six months, while YBell Fitness has experienced exceptional growth in 2020, we are eager to continue fueling exercisers and the fitness industry globally with new, innovative products; accredited fitness education; and a progressive app that provides evolving workouts and an interactive connection to the larger YBell community.
+As our U.S. headquarters celebrates an incredibly successful six months, we are eager to continue fueling exercisers and the fitness industry globally with new, innovative products; accredited fitness education; and a progressive app that provides evolving workouts and an interactive connection to the larger YBell community.

 The Women’s Health Fitness Award joins four design awards bestowed on the YBell to date: The Red Dot Design Award; the iF Design Award 2020 for Design Excellence in the Outdoor, Sports & Leisure Category; the International Design Excellence Awards 2019, Gold Winner; and the Australian Good Design Awards 2019, Best in Class, Sport & Lifestyle.